gsteele13/JPA-Harmonic-Balance/brute_force_ode_integration/JPA numerical integration.md

 And, of course, as we go to higher and higher gain, we need to wait longer and longer for the system to reach steady state, which make sense in terms of the pumpistor model: the effect of the negative internal resistance is increase the quality factor!

+# Parametric instability and limit cycles based on Duffing NL

 Note that if we go just a little bit further, we end up in self oscillation (exponential growth of the solution):

 ```python